 Minnesota driver's license number, Minnesota ID card number, U.S. passport number, or the last four digits of your Social Security number.
 See below if you do not have any of these numbers.

-1 Vote!
+Vote!

 - The party ballot you received is based on the party you selected on the application form.
 You may receive the ballot of only one major political party.
-If you received the incorrect ballot, contact your election office at (email) or (phone number). - Mark your votes in private. - Follow the instructions on the ballot. - Do not write your name or ID number anywhere on the ballot. - Do not vote for more candidates than allowed.
-If you do, your votes for that office will not count
+If you received the incorrect ballot, contact your election office at (email) or (phone number). - Mark your votes in private. - · Follow the instructions on the ballot. - Do not write your name or ID number anywhere on the ballot. - · Do not vote for more than one candidate.

+If you do, your vote will not count.